millii19/warframe-app/README.md

 # warframe-app
-An app for the video game Warframe to support players by notifications and visualizing current in-game data.
+An app for the video game Warframe that supports players by pushing notifications and visualizing current in-game data/status.